AnthonyDiGirolamo/tinytapeout-design/docs/info.md

 ## How to test

-Explain how to use your project
+There is nothing to test.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+No external hardware yet.